massi-ang/greengrass-cdk/README.md

-# Welcome to your CDK Greengrass L2 Constructs
+# CDK Greengrass L2 Constructs

 This project implements a set of constructs wrapping the L1 constructs provided by `@aws-cdk/aws-greengrass` library.